gabayae/gabayae/README.md

   ║  IF STATS CARDS SHOW "ERROR" OR DON'T LOAD:                    ║ ║                                                                  ║
   ║  The free github-readme-stats.vercel.app is rate-limited.       ║
-  ║  FIX: Deploy your own instance (takes 2 minutes):               ║ ║                                                                  ║
+  ║  FIX: Deploy your own instance (takes 2 minutes, free):        ║ ║                                                                  ║
   ║  1.
 Fork https://github.com/anuraghazra/github-readme-stats    ║
   ║  2.
-Go to https://vercel.com and import your fork               ║
+Go to https://vercel.com → Import your fork                ║
   ║  3.
-Add env variable: PAT_1 = your GitHub personal access token ║
+Add env variable: PAT_1 = a GitHub personal access token   ║
   ║  4.
-Deploy — you'll get a URL like:                              ║
+Deploy → you get a URL like:                                ║
   ║     https://github-readme-stats-gabayae.vercel.app              ║
   ║  5.
-Replace all "github-readme-stats.vercel.app" below          ║
+Replace "github-readme-stats.vercel.app" below with it.    ║
-  ║     with your custom URL.                                        ║
   ║                                                                  ║
   ║  This permanently fixes the loading issue.                       ║ ╚══════════════════════════════════════════════════════════════════╝